 Beyond that, we lean on whatever is around us.
 In Chiang Mai the girls did a full Thai cooking class at The Best Thai Cooking Course, which has been running since 2006.
 We all showed up in matching red aprons and learned from scratch in a kitchen outside the city.

-What age should you start?
+What age should you start worldschooling?

 After four years and dozens of worldschooling families met along the way, the window we keep seeing work best is roughly five to twelve.
 Young enough that adaptation is mostly painless, old enough to actually retain what they're living through.
-The language acquisition piece is real — kids under ten pick up languages in a way that just doesn't happen later, and our girls have absorbed more Thai, Japanese, Vietnamese, and Spanish than years of classroom instruction would have produced.
+The language acquisition piece is real.
+Kids under ten pick up languages in a way that just doesn't happen later, and our girls have absorbed more Thai, Japanese, Vietnamese, and Spanish than years of classroom instruction would have produced.

 The Lapland question (and why experiences like this matter)